Design-Build Construction in Oklahoma City, OK

 What sets design-build construction apart from a generic GC scope in Oklahoma City?

-It centers on integrated design management and construction delivery as the lead activity.
+It centers on integrated design management with constructability reviews at SD, DD, and CD milestones for OKC commercial projects as the lead activity.
 That single item defines mobilization, inspection cadence, and trade sequencing, so the contractor has to plan from that scope outward instead of importing a stock commercial schedule and hoping the details line up.
+In Oklahoma City specifically, OGE utility coordination, red-bed Permian clay subgrade requirements, and the OKC building department's plan review cycle add real-world constraints that a generic approach will miss.

 How early should design-build construction planning begin?

 As soon as the design intent and target turnover are defined.
-The earlier the team confirms kick off joint design and construction alignment sessions, the more time it has to align procurement, inspections, and trade buyout against the schedule's real critical path rather than a placeholder timeline.
+The earlier the team confirms kick off joint design and construction alignment sessions with owner, architect, and key trade partners, the more time it has to align OGE service applications, permit submissions through the OKC building department, and trade buyout against the schedule's real critical path rather than a placeholder timeline.
+Oklahoma City's active construction market means subcontractor commitments need to be secured earlier than owners typically expect.

 What is usually the biggest schedule risk on this service?

-Procurement and approvals around permit coordination and agency response management.
+Procurement and approvals around permit coordination and agency response management through OKC building department and Oklahoma County review processes.
 When that piece is treated as a buyout placeholder, lead times can erode the schedule before the field team even mobilizes.
-Locking those releases through release early packages for civil and structural work is the single most useful control on the project.
+Oklahoma City's energy-sector project cycles affect trade partner availability and material pricing simultaneously, which makes locking releases through release early packages for civil, foundation, and long-lead structural steel while design development continues the single most useful control on the project.

 What should the owner expect at turnover?